 If you have about an hour to get down to Cheetah Run, at map marker #6 detour into the Hidden Jungle aviary.
-Then backtrack to go into Lorikeet Landing.
-After you’ve had the experience of lorikeets landing on your shoulders, arms and hair you’ll understand why this attraction got its name.
+Then backtrack just slightly to go into the Rainforest Aviary.
+The birds are spectacularly colorful.

-Cheetah Run is a MUST SEE Safari Park attraction.
+Cheetah Run is a MUST-SEE Safari Park attraction (if it’s being held).
 The event lasts 20-30 minutes.
 The actual running takes place in less than 10 seconds.

 And watching the cat skidding to a stop with their tail whipping around for balance and turf clods flying everywhere is almost as impressive.

 After the Cheetah Run is done, head to Lion Camp along the African Loop.
-There’s plenty of spots for great photos of the king (& queens) of beasts.
+There are plenty of spots for great photos of the king (& queens) of beasts.

 Cheetah Run to Lion Camp and Africa Tram